-You are cordially invited to attend the Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") to be held at the Grand Hyatt San Francisco located at 345 Stockton Street, San Francisco, California on Wednesday, May 12, 2010, at 9:00 a.m.
+You are cordially invited to attend the Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") to be held at The Stanford Court Renaissance Hotel located at 905 California Street, San Francisco, California on Wednesday, May 11, 2011, at 9:00 a.m.
 Pacific Time.

-The business of the meeting is to consider and act upon the election of directors, and to ratify the selection of the auditors of the Company.
+The business of the meeting is to consider and act upon the election of directors, to provide non-binding advisory votes regarding our executive compensation, and to ratify the selection of the auditors of the Company.

-As permitted by rules adopted by the Securities and Exchange Commission, we are furnishing our proxy statement, 2009 Annual Report to Shareholders and proxy card over the Internet to shareholders.
+As permitted by rules adopted by the Securities and Exchange Commission, we are furnishing our proxy statement, 2010 Annual Report to Shareholders and proxy card over the Internet to shareholders.
 This means that shareholders will initially receive only a notice containing instructions on how to access the proxy materials over the Internet.
 This approach allows us to lower the costs of delivering the annual meeting materials and reduce the environmental impact of the meeting.
 If you would like to receive a paper copy of the proxy materials, the notice contains instructions on how you can request copies of these documents.

 Whether or not you plan to attend the meeting, your vote is important and we encourage you to vote promptly.
 You may vote your shares via a toll-free telephone number or over the Internet.
 If you request to receive your proxy materials by mail, you may sign, date and mail the proxy card in the postage-paid envelope provided.
 Instructions regarding all three methods of voting are contained in the proxy card.
-If you mail the proxy card and are a common shareholder and desire to vote your shares of common stock in accordance with management's recommendations, you need not mark your votes on the proxy but need only sign, date and return the common proxy card in the enclosed postage-paid envelope in order to record your vote.
-If you mail the proxy card and are a preferred shareholder and desire to vote your shares of Series D Preferred Stock for one or both of the preferred nominees, you must mark your votes on the preferred proxy card and return the enclosed postage-paid envelope in order to record your vote.
+If you mail the proxy card and desire to vote your shares of common stock in accordance with management's recommendations, you need not mark your votes on the proxy but need only sign, date and return the proxy card in the enclosed postage-paid envelope in order to record your vote.